Jump to the Content

 Methodology and Projections

-As Global Footprint Network methodology changes, projections will continue to shift.
-But every scientific model used to account for human demand and nature’s supply shows a consistent trend: We are well over budget, and that debt is compounding.
+As UN data gets updated and National Footprint and Biocapacity Accounts methodology improves, estimates for Earth Overshoot Days continue to shift.
+But what the accounts show with clarity about human demand and nature’s regeneration rate: Humanity is well over budget, and that debt is compounding.
 It is an ecological debt, and the interest we are paying on that mounting debt—food shortages, soil erosion, and the build-up of CO₂ in our atmosphere—comes with devastating human and monetary costs.

 For media inquiries, contact media@footprintnetwork.org.